Paediatric Dermatologists London and Essex

 Moles and birthmarks

-Incidents of skin cancer in children are extremely rare so it is unlikely that your child’s moles or birthmarks are anything to worry about.
-However, we can offer checking and monitoring of moles and birthmarks to give parents reassurance.
-This will involve taking photos of the mole or birthmark and comparing them year by year.
-We can also provide skincare advice about how to protect the skin from the sun.
+However, we can check and monitor moles and birthmarks to reassure parents.
+This therapy will involve taking photos of the mole or birthmark and comparing them year by year.
+We can also provide skincare advice about protecting their skin from the sun.

 Eczema